KFERMercer/OpenWrt/README.md

 Simply running `make -j1 V=s` will build your firmware.\
 It will download all sources, build the cross-compile toolchain, \
 the kernel and all choosen applications.

-To build your own firmware you need to have access to a Linux, BSD or MacOSX system\
-(case-sensitive filesystem required).
-Cygwin will not be supported because of\
-the lack of case sensitiveness in the file system.